brooklynrail/brooklynrail-platform/content/events/2022/12/women-artist-film-makers-inc.md

 ---
 title: "Women Artist Filmmakers Inc. "
 deck: A screening series curated by our friends The Film-Makers' Cooperative
-summary: "To kick off our holiday screening series, we are pleased to present a compilation of eight films by women artist filmmakers, curated by our friends at The Film-Makers' Cooperative. "
+summary: To kick off our holiday screening series, we are pleased to present a compilation of eight films by women artist filmmakers, curated by our friends at The Film-Makers' Cooperative.
+Register to receive a 24-hour access link to the films.
 people:
   - person: film-makers-cooperative
 date: 2022-12-23T00:00:00-0500